pseastham/eFEMpart.jl/README.tex.md

-# eFEM
+# eFEMpart
-Finite Element code in the [Julia language](https://julialang.org/) focused on fluid-dynamics applications
+Finite Element code in the [Julia language](https://julialang.org/) focused on fluid-dynamics applications, with possibility of including a particle simulator.
+This is in contrast to a previous "eFEM" package, which did not include the particle simulator code.

 This repository allows the use of Finite Elements discretizations to solve common problems in fluid dynamics.